wolfgangj/bone-lisp/README.md

 There's much more, but currently you'll have to look into the source code.
 If you don't understand something, feel free to ask.

-## Contributing

-*Note: If you do not want to use GitHub because it's not an entirely free platform, just contact me and I'll also setup a repository elsewhere.*

-Here are some ideas on how you can start contributing.
-Always feel free to ask for details on any of those.

-* Play around with it, report bugs and send tell me what needs improvement.
-* You can add lots of library stuff.
-  This is always a good thing.
-  You could e.g. take a look at Schemes SRFI-1 and SRFI-13 for ideas.
-  Or the Ruby standard library etc.
-* The documentation generator (`gendoc.bn`) coukd still use some improvement.
-* Make the existing POSIX bindings thread-safe
-  (many POSIX functions have thread safe variants; use them.)
-* If you know Emacs Lisp, it would be great to have a major mode;
-  I currently use a quick&dirty hacked version of Scheme mode.
-* Handle symbols with special characters;
-  could use the notation `#"symbol with spaces"`.
-  This would be easy for the reader.
-* If you want to add a fancy feature, try doing a reader macro for string interpolation (and/and here documents with string interpolation.)

 ## License